-■ Member Loans
+Member Loans

 Subject to the provisions of the retirement law and subject to rules and regulations prescribed by the board of trustees, members of the System have the right to obtain loans from the System to finance a home, automobile, or other personal needs.
-The maximum mortgage loan that could be granted to members who have been contributing to the System for at least five years is \$250,000.
+The maximum mortgage loan that could be granted to members who have been contributing to the System for at least five years is \$350,000.
 The interest rate on new first mortgages was 8% and on second mortgages, 9% throughout the year.
 Members may also borrow up to \$50,000 to buy land.

 Members who have contributed to the System for at least five years can borrow up to \$18,000 for the purchase of an automobile.
 Auto loans bear interest rates that ranged between 8.75% - 9.50% with a maximum term of five years.
 Active members may also borrow up to 75% of their contributions paid into the System to a maximum borrowing of \$50,000 as a personal loan.
 The interest rate offered on personal loans was 8.00 % to 8.5% for the year.
-Retired members could qualify for personal loans up to \$10.000 at the same interest rate as active members.
+Retired members could qualify for personal loans up to \$10,000 at the same interest rate as active members; however, effective fiscal year 2009, retirees have the option of refinancing their personal loan provided the original amount is paid down by at least 50%.

-■ Administrative Expenses
+Administrative Expenses